Skip to content

 Embracing the Natural Color of White Gold – Pros and Cons

-However, it’s important to consider that the natural color of white gold may show patches of different shades over time as the rhodium plating wears off.
-This is not tarnish, but rather the natural color of the metal showing through.
-If you prefer a consistently bright white appearance, rhodium plating may be the better option for you.
+But, the natural color of white gold might show different shades as rhodium wears off.
+This isn’t tarnish, but the metal’s natural color.
+If you want a bright white look all the time, go for rhodium plating.

 Pros and Cons of Embracing the Natural Color of White Gold: